 4. The man who ‘lost America’

-In the South Transept of St Paul’s there is a monument commemorating General Charles Cornwallis, who served as a Governor in the British Army in both Ireland and India.
+In the South Transept of St. Paul’s Cathedral, there is a monument commemorating General Charles Cornwallis, who served as a Governor in the British Army in both Ireland and India.
 He had many victories and was known as a great strategist and reformer, but unfortunately for him, one major loss has coloured his legacy forever.
 He is more frequently remembered as the commanding officer who surrendered at the Siege of Yorktown, Virginia, in 1781, ending the final battle of the Revolution and effectively paving the way for the progression of American Independence.

 St Paul’s Cathedral – The Library.
 Photo credit: ©Graham Lacdao, St Paul’s Cathedral.